DuongVu39/Code_Challenge/doc/notebook.md

 - Support Vector Machine: was included at first but taking forever to train so I excluded it.

+So it seems like even the score is high, the ROC curve is saying a different story and Logistic Regression actually has the best prediction power among these models.

 **Feed Forward Neural Network**